PavelKisliak/BitSerializer/README.md

   - Dependencies which required by selected type of archive.

 #### How to install:
 The library is contains only header files, but you should install one or more third party libraries which are depend from selected type of archive (please follow instructions for these libraries).
-If you are a Windows user, the best way is to use [Vcpkg manager](https://github.com/Microsoft/vcpkg), the dependent libraries would installed automatically.
+The best way is to use [Vcpkg manager](https://github.com/Microsoft/vcpkg), the dependent libraries would installed automatically.
 For example, if you'd like to use JSON serialization based on RapidJson, please execute this script:
 ```shell
 vcpkg install bitserializer-rapidjson bitserializer-rapidjson:x64-windows
 ```